bentaylorhk/cli-renderer/README.md

 # cli-renderer
-Tool used to render objects on the command line
+Tool used to render objects on the command line interface